LazaUK/AIFoundry-GraphRAG-Neo4j/README.md

 To test the solution, follow these steps in the Streamlit UI.

 ### 4.1.
 Establish Connection
-Click the `Connect` button in the sidebar to initialise the links between _Neo4j_ and _Azure AI Foundry_.
+Click the `Connect` button in the sidebar to initialise the links to _Neo4j_ and _Azure AI Foundry_.

 > [!NOTE]
-> It may take 1-2 minutes to establish the connection, because the app will also "lazy"-load required Python libraries.
+> It may take 1-2 minutes to establish the connection, because the app will "lazy"-load the required Python libraries in the first execution.

-### Questions / Results
+### Querying the Graph
-Once connected, enter a natural language query in the chat input, e.g.
+Once connected, enter a natural language query in the chat input.
+For example:

 ``` JSON
 Which products are supplied by Exotic Liquids to our customers in London?
 ```

-The app should be able to conduct multi-hop search and share not only results like this..
+The app should be able to conduct a multi-hop search and provide a structured response.

 ``` JSON
 The products supplied by Exotic Liquids to customers in London are: